TDStrasser/Kookaberry-Reference-Guide/docs/source/nrf51.rst

 class RadioError
 ================

-This class is derived from ``Exception`` and is used to indicate various low-level errors with the radio hardware.
+This class is derived from the ``Exception`` class and is used to indicate various low-level errors with the radio hardware.